Braves newcomer Canó starts vs Mets, who cut him in May - WHIZ News

 Albies fractured his foot last month in an at-bat, and Atlanta has been relying on Orlando Arcia as his replacement.

 Arcia was hitting .252 with three homers and 17 RBIs in 123 at-bats this year.
-Manager Brian Snitker said he’s been pleased with Albies’ replacement, especially his defense.
+Snitker said he’s been pleased with Albies’ replacement, especially his defense.

 The Mets owe Canó nearly $45 million remaining on his original contract signed with Seattle.
 He was earning a prorated share of the $700,000 minimum in his major league deal with San Diego.
 He sat out last season in serving a second suspension for performance-enhancing drugs.

 Canó was an eight-time All-Star while with the New York Yankees and Seattle.
-He is a career .301 hitter with 335 home runs and 1,306 RBIs, and a two-time Gold Glover.
+He is a two-time Gold Glover with 335 home runs and 1,306 RBIs in 17 seasons.

 The Padres signed him to a minor league deal on June 10, eight days after releasing him.